Status Update

 Why is the proposed K-1 designed for 850 students when the 2025/26 year has 593 K-1 students enrolled?
 Adding full day K will not add 257 students.

-· The surrounding roads are narrow, curvy, hilly & heavily congested country roads with no shoulder or sidewalk - not intended or designed to support a large-scale operation
+· The · Surrounding roads are narrow, curvy, hilly, with no shoulder, sidewalk, or street lamps - not intended or designed to support a large-scale complex.

 Rose Tree Road April 2025